kenkl/buttonthing/README.md

 (11-Dec-2019: I don't *think* led2(GPIO16) is actually being used for anything.
 I dimly remember having it there to indicate *something*, but what exactly has been lost to the sands of time and untracked code revisions.
 I'll get it out of there soon.)

+06-Jan-2021: Apparently, by "soon", nearly 13 months.
+Oh well.
+Finally got 'round to removing led2 on GPIO16, 'cos I wanted to add a seventh button to call goodmorning.php from [Lights](https://github.com/kenkl/lights).
+Turns out, GPIO16 has an internal pull-*down*, which doesn't suit my needs, and the vagaries of GPIO15 being used for uploads prevents that playing nicely here.
+I'll have to do some research (maybe do an external pull-up on 16?).